mmr01/spiking-cc/README.md

-# Capacitive touch sensor for classification of movement patterns using artificial neural networks
+# Capacitive touch sensor data used for classification of movement patterns using artificial neural networks